New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Exact Solutions to the Einstein-Maxwell-dilaton theory, Based on Bianchi type IX geometry, with two different coupling constants and

 where $\alpha$, $M$, $E$, $L$ and $W$ are arbitrary constants.
 According to the considered ansatz (\ref{A}), the only non-zero component of the electromagnetic gauge field is the $t$ component, which is a function of time and spatial coordinates $r$ and $\theta$.
+We find the electromagnetic field strength $F_{\mu \nu}$, as given by,